metehancekic/wireless-fingerprinting/readme.md

 > resampy                   0.2.1\
 > ipdb                      0.11

+CUDA and cuDNN versions:

+> CUDA                  	9.0.176\
+> cuDNN                     7.3.1

 ## Running the code #

-CFO and channel simulation parameters can be set in configs_train.json and configs_test.json for training and testing codes respectively.
+CFO and channel simulation parameters can be set in "configs_train.json" and "configs_test.json" for training and testing codes respectively.
 The code can then be run using:

 ```bash